 User interface testing is a vital driver to improve user experiences, especially in modern applications.

-Since most end-users today are more concerned about the elements that they can see and touch, UI testing becomes even more crucial as it guarantees that all errors have been fixed before launch.
+Since most end-users today are more concerned about the elements that they can see and touch, user interface testing becomes even more crucial as it guarantees that all errors have been fixed before launch.

-Proper UI testing is also important since it has a direct positive impact on the ROI of a product by making sure that users are satisfied with their journeys.
+Proper user interface testing is also important since it has a direct positive impact on the ROI of a product by making sure that users are satisfied with their journeys.
 After all, providing customers with the best experience possible often translates to increased bottom lines in the business world.

 As a company, you should make sure that the interface of your apps and websites is functional and easy to use while looking great.
-The best way to do this is by having the right UI testing approach as part of your overall strategy.
+The best way to do this is by adding the correct user interface testing approach to your overall strategy.